Transvelo/docs/gitbook/bewear/theme_options_panel/shop.md

 * Enable / Disable the Catalog Mode.
 * Choose a Product Attribute that will be used as Brands.
 * Set Shop Comparison Page as Compare.
-* Choose a Static Block that will be the Jumbotron element for Shop Page.

 #### Shop/Catalog Pages